 2. Economic growth can cause increased inequality.

 It is perhaps a paradox that higher economic growth can cause an increase in relative poverty.
 This is because those who benefit from growth are often the highly educated and those who own wealth.
 In the 1980s and 1990s, higher growth in the UK and US has resulted in increased inequality.
-(1) However, it depends on how growth is managed; economic growtht can be used to reduce inequality, for example the economic growth which occurred in the 50s and 60s.
+(1) However, it depends on how growth is managed; economic growth can be used to reduce inequality, for example the economic growth which occurred in the 50s and 60s helped reduce inequality.

 3. Increase in crime and social problems

 It is another paradox that as incomes increase and people are better off the level of crime has increased as well.
 (2) This suggests that crime is not motivated by poverty but perhaps envy.
 One reason why crime rates increase is that quite simply there are more things to steal.
 Back in the 1930s auto theft, mobile phone theft e.t.c were rare or non-existent.
 Economic Growth has created more goods to steal.
 However the link isn’t absolute for example in recent years crime rates in US have reduced from their peak.
 But there has been a general association between growth and crimes.

 5. Higher economic growth has led to more hours worked

 In the beginning of the industrial revolution, higher growth led to people working lower hours.(3) However, in the past couple of decades higher incomes have actually led to people working longer hours.
 It seems people are unable to enjoy their higher incomes.
 Feeling the necessity or preferring to work longer hours.
 This suggests people are valuing earning money more than leisure.
 However, this trend may also be due to companies wanting people to work longer hours.

 6. Diseases of affluence